Changefeeds (WAL)

 resolveCommitVisibility(entries, sub) {

-console.log(sub.tx); // The original transaction
+console.log(sub.tx); // The originating transaction

 A Practical Pattern